brianmwadime/smutchings.github.io/_projects/lpa-brand.md

 description: Creating a new brand and logo for a 100 year old building.
 ---

+How do you create a brand that both respects the heritage of a building and the unwritten stories of its future?

 # The Leas Pavilion Archive Brand and Logo
 The Leas Pavilion provided entertainment to the seaside town of Folkestone, Kent for nearly 100 years.
 But, since 2007, when the last show ran, the building has been left.
 Abandoned to the elements.
 The Friends of the Leas Pavilion wish to change this, by telling the story of the history of the Leas Pavilion and by securing the lease to the building so that they may continue to tell new stories.

 The Edge Creative Agency was contracted to create a new brand for the Leas Pavilion and the Leas Pavilion Archive.
 Something that would acknowledge the history of the building, but also fit it well for a new life in the 21st century.
+Myself and Alex Lawford took the project on, delivering a new brand identity in just 7 days.

 ## Inspiration
 We started by looking at the building itself for inspiration.
 Having stood on the Leas for over 100 years now, the building is instantly familiar to anyone who has lived in Folkestone, and the archive is about telling the story of this historic building.
 We brought together images of the Pavilion and associated artefacts to look for inspiration for the logo.